stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 *"Get stick!"*

 The wood of a club or quarterstaff you are holding is imbued with nature’s power.
 For the duration, you can use your spellcasting ability instead of Strength for the attack and damage rolls of melee attacks using that weapon and the weapon’s damage die becomes a d8.
 The weapon also becomes magical, if it isn't already.
 The spell ends if you cast it again or if you let go of the weapon.

+## Subbadigitation
+*Transmutation Cantrip*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** Self<br>
+**Components:** None
+**Duration:** 1 Minute

+In a display of submission, you create a minor magical effect.
+You may do any of the following for the duration:

+* Cause a creature that you are intimate with to become erect or wet
+* Cause one of your orifices to self-lubricate, even if it normally can’t
+* Cause your eyes to moisten or cry
+* Ensure blood flow to your limbs and extremities, no matter how tightly they are tied
+* Release milk from your nipples or cause them to become erect
+* Remove your gag reflex
+* Slightly alter your facial features to appear more cute, tempting, or vulnerable such as make your eyes appear larger or cause your cheeks to flush

 ## Thaumaturgy
 *Transmutation Cantrip*<br>